calculix/ccx2paraview/README.md

 Installation of the latest release via pip was tested with a fresh install of vtk and numpy and:

-* Python 3.8: ERROR: No matching distribution found for vtk
 * Python 3.9: works!
 * Python 3.10: works!
 * Python 3.11: works!